JoinCODED/EP-Dart/04_conditions/03_switch.md

 }
 ```

-As you see, to write this logic, we need a lot of `if else` statements, instead we can rewrite this logic using a `switch` statement:
+As you see, to write this logic, we need a lot of `if else` statements.

+Instead, we can rewrite this logic using a `switch` statement:

 ```dart
 void main() {